Quixoty/quixoty-test4.github.io/_posts/2020-09-24-residential trees (part 1).md

 In this series of posts I shall discuss the various factors to be considered when specifying trees within residential developments.

-Trees fail so often in residential schemes, and as such the factors covered here will mainly relate to tree survivability.
+Trees fail so often in residential schemes, and as such the factors covered here will mainly relate to tree survivability (rather than ecological or aesthetical qualities).

 {% capture notice-1 %}